Izenda7Series/docs/ref/models/QuerySourceField.rst

    *  -  **categoryName** |br|
          string
       -
-      -  The name of the query source category
+      -  The name of the :term:`query source category` -
-      -
    *  -  **inaccessible** |br|
          boolean
       -
-      -  The name of the query source category
+      -  Whether this is inaccessible
       -
    *  -  **originalAlias** |br|
          string